 Southern Terminus - Interstate 275 and U.S. 27 - Highland Heights, Kentucky

 Perspective from Interstate 471 south

-The zero milepost of Interstate 471 is located at the merge of traffic from Interstate 471 south and incoming ramps from Interstate 275/Circle Freeway.
-At this point, Interstate 471 ends and secret Kentucky 471 begins.
-Despite the zero milepost, other signage still seems to show that Interstate 471 continues (see the END sign below).
+The zero milepost of Interstate 471 is located at the merge of traffic from Interstate 471 south and incoming ramps from Interstate 275 (Circle Freeway).
+At this point, Interstate 471 ends and unsigned Kentucky 471 begins.
+Despite the zero milepost, other signage still seems to show that Interstate 471 continues (see the end sign below).
 However, this is the official end of Interstate 471.
 Photo taken by Shawn De Cesari/Dan Moraseski (11/01).

 Perspective from Kentucky 471 south